ishushkin/ocp-virt-conf-nhc/README.md

 When a node fails, the workloads running on affected node must be rescheduled.
 These workloads might require at-most-one semantics which means no split-brain scenatio is allowed in the cluster.

-This repository provides an ansible playbook for deploying `Node Health Check` operator with `Self Node Remediation Operator` on an OpenShift cluster.
+This repository provides an ansible playbook and OpenShift manifests for deploying `Node Health Check` Operator with `Self Node Remediation` Operator on an OpenShift cluster.
-Self Node Remediation Operator is recommended for nodes that do not have a management interface (like iLO or iDRAC), or the interface might be unreachable, since SNR does not require one to work.
+`Self Node Remediation` Operator is recommended for nodes that do not have a management interface (like iLO or iDRAC), or the interface might be unreachable, since SNR does not require one to work.
-This Operator can be used in any environment (physical or virtual nodes).
+SNR Operator can be used in any environment (physical or virtual nodes).

 ---